Introduction

 If performing multiple tests in parallel in the same box, the animals are not able to see or interact with each other.
 A noise generator should be used to mask intermittent environmental sounds and thus to avoid startling the mice due to loud noises (Can et al., 2012).
 Furthermore, if using the computerized unit, a level filtering device can be used to set the desired sensitivity to provide maximum discrimination of gross body movements (Cryan et al., 2005)

-To facilitate cleaning, a detachable aluminum tray can be considered to collect faeces or urine.
+To facilitate cleaning, a detachable acrylic tray can be considered to collect faeces or urine.
 The box should be wiped thoroughly after each test with a sterilization solution, 95% ethanol, or something similar.

 If using a strain that shows tail climbing behavior (Mayorga and Lucki, 2001), climbstoppers should be used.
 These can be made in the lab from polycarbonate tubing and should consist in clear hollow cylinders that are placed around the tails.
 Can et al. (2012) suggest using cylinders with (4 cm in length, 1.6 cm outside diameter, 1.3 cm inside diameter and 1.5 grams.
 Please contact us and we can provide these on request.